aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/national-defense/prayer-at-the-presidential-signing-ceremony-for-the-dont-ask-dont-tell-repeal-act-by-rabbi-arnold-resnicoff-on-22-december-2010.html.md

 <body>
 Title: Prayer at the Presidential Signing Ceremony for the Don't Ask, Don't Tell Repeal Act, by Rabbi Arnold Resnicoff on 22 December 2010<br />
 Primary contributor: arnold.resnicoff<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22908">http://opensiddur.org/?p=22908</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22908">http://opensiddur.org/?p=22908</a>
 <p />
 <hr />